-This photo, apparently previously unpublished, was found in the LIFE photo archive by Bill Mullen, but without the details of where or when it was taken.
+This photo, unpublished until it appeared here in 2011, was found in the LIFE photo archive by Bill Mullen, but without the details of where or when it was taken.
 I guessed it was from one of many parades in Central and South American cities, during several trips taken by U.S. President John F. Kennedy to promote his "Alliance for Progress" plan to provide aid and resist Communism in Latin America.
 The military uniform in the foreground looked like Mexican Army, but the receding hairline on the passenger beside JFK clearly did not belong to Mexican President Lopez Mateos.

 Final confirmation of the date and location of this parade came from the newsreel "President Kennedy In Costa Rica 1963" at British Pathé.
 It shows Costa Rican President Francisco Orlich Bolmarcich beside Kennedy.

 In the background are members of the Costa Rican Civil Guard, in Jeeps and helmets donated by the United States.
-Just behind JFK's right shoulder can be seen a helmet still bearing the "black panther" insignia of the U.S. Army 66th Infantry Division, which was adopted by the Civil Guard and is still used by the Reserva Fuerza Pública.
+Just behind JFK's right shoulder can be seen a helmet still bearing the "black panther" insignia of the U.S. Army 66th Infantry Division, which was adopted by the Civil Guard and then used for many years by the Reserva Fuerza Pública.

 Another shot clearly shows lines of Jeeps on the left and right sides of the motorcade; the President's car was basically surrounded by Jeeps, outside the immediate perimeter of Secret Service protection.
 The driver of the point Jeep is gesturing in an apparent attempt to get things moving faster.
 The reason for the slow progress is obvious in the next shot below, taken from the rear of the procession.